The Secret Ingredient to Creating the Thinnest Cut-Resistant Gloves

 Engineered yarns are one of the biggest innovations in the world of cut-resistant gloves.

-Created by using two or more components, engineered yarns allow for gloves to have higher levels of cut resistance while maintaining precious dexterity.
+Created by using two or more components, engineered yarns allow for gloves to have high levels of cut resistance while maintaining precious dexterity.

 Engineered yarns are the reason a glove can offer 360 degrees of high cut resistance.